 Method 2: Use Windows Restore

-1. Get to Windows 10's Advanced Startup Options menu.
+1. Complete step 1 from the previous method to get to Windows 10's Advanced Startup Options menu.

 2. Click System Restore.